 OpenStack Event Policy

-In order to promote your event as an "OpenStack event" and use the OpenStack name in the title, please follow these guidelines to maintain the spirit of fairness and openness in the OpenStack community:
+In order to throw an "OpenStack Day" and use the OpenStack Day name and logo, you need to obtain permission from the OpenStack Foundation by contacting [email protected].
+We will ask you to follow these guidelines to maintain the spirit of fairness and openness in the OpenStack community:

 - The purpose of the event must be to educate and inform, not to sell products and services.